ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 ========

-The C/C++ Atomics ABI for the Arm 64-bit architecture (AABI64) comprises the following sub-components.
+The C/C++ Atomics ABI for the Arm 64-bit architecture (AABI64) comprises the following sub-components:

-* The `Mappings from Atomic Operations to Assembly Sequences`_, which defines the Mappings from C/C++ atomic operations to sto one of more Assembly Sequences that are interoperable with respect to each other.
+* The `Mappings from Atomic Operations to Assembly Sequences`_ defines the Mappings from C/C++ atomic operations to the Assembly Sequences that are interoperable with respect to each other.

 * A `Declarative statement of Mappings compatibility`_, as far as